ArtemPt239/track-for-wear/README.md

+# Frozen development
+I no longer own a wearOS device and don't see myself returning to this project in the future.
+You can consider this project **abandoned**.
+If anyone for some reason wants to use this code, feel free to do so!
 # About
 Toggl Track is a great time tracking service!
 It's a shame though, there are no app for WearOS.